ray-x/material_plus.nvim/README.md

 # 🌊 material + nvim

-A collection of material colorscheme for neovim (Neovim 5.0+ required), written in lua.
+A collection of material style colorschemes for neovim (Neovim 5.0+ required), written in lua.

 This colorscheme plugin was orignally built based on combination of
 - [material.nvim](https://github.com/marko-cerovac/material.nvim)